-Welcome to the 2024 Community Arts Grant application.
+Welcome to the 2026 Solo Show application.

 Call for Entries

 Please refer to the Design Guidelines to create your proposal.
 Use the link to access the online submission form and upload your design.
-Proposals are due on Friday, October 6, 2023.
-The results of the jurying will be announced on Friday, October 20, 2023.
+Proposals are due on Friday, June 27, 2025.
+The results of the jurying will be announced on Friday, July 18, 2025.

 Tell us as much as you can about your proposed design.
 We understand that as art unfolds, it evolves and often changes.
 We won’t hold you to exactly what you propose but do want to know about the materials and concept so that we can ensure an eclectic and diverse fashion show.
 The more information you provide, the better we will be able to assess your proposal.
 Please see the attached successful proposal example.